jscutlery/convoyr/README.md

 ## Custom plugin

-Plugins are just plain object and functions.
+Plugins are just plain objects and functions.
 You can create your own by implementing the `HttpExtPlugin` interface.

 ```ts
 import { HttpExtPlugin } from '@http-ext/core';